boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 : Values are listed in the natType registry.

 Additional Information:
-: See the natType registry at [https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-nat-type].
+: See the natType registry ([https://www.iana.org/assignments/ipfix/ipfix.xhtml#ipfix-nat-type]).
 : See {{?RFC3022}} for the definition of NAT and NAT44.
 : See {{?RFC6144}} for the definition of NAT46.
 : See {{?RFC6146}} for the definition of NAT64.